Siwakornzz/tracing-service/README.md

 # Tracing Service

-This project sets up a **tracing service** using **OpenTelemetry** with Jaeger for distributed tracing.
-It provides a service that receives trace data from other services (acting as a third party) and stores/aggregates that trace data to provide insights into distributed system flows.
+This project is a Proof of Concept (PoC) implementation of a tracing service using OpenTelemetry and Jaeger for distributed tracing.
+It provides an example of how trace data can be collected, stored, and visualized in a distributed system.
+This is not a production release.stem flows.

 ## Project Structure